GCSE Science | Waves

-Transverse waves: the vibrations are perpendicular to the direction of the wave (water, EM waves)
+In transverse waves, the vibrations are perpendicular to the direction of the wave e.g. electromagnetic waves, water waves

 What is a longitudinal wave?